Hwacha1012/Datamatch-Assignment-1/README.md

 <script src="js/main.js"></script>
 ```

-Here's a [screenshot preview](https://github.com/avcheng/dmstats22-assignment-1/blob/main/Screen%20Shot%202020-10-24%20at%201.11.22%20PM.png) of what you could have by the end of this step, which is what I had done for this assignment my freshman year.
+Here's a [screenshot preview](https://github.com/avcheng/dmstats22-assignment-1/blob/main/img/Screen%20Shot%202020-10-24%20at%201.11.22%20PM.png) of what you could have by the end of this step, which is what I had done for this assignment my freshman year.
 You can also check out the HTML and CSS files that make that website work or clone the repo and run it locally to see how everything fits together.
 Remember to link your stylesheets to your HTML files!

 ## Part 2 - D3 static visualization (Week 2)
 Add a visualization to page through D3!
 This can just be below your short bio.
 (If you're feeling adventerous, try having this show up on a different "tab" on the website).

 The instructions for this part are in the js/main.js file.
+The result should be a graph of a bunch of different circles representing the school signups.

 ## Part 3 - Turning in the assignment using Git (By Week 3 meeting)
 To turn this assignment in, please use Github.
 Git is the industry standard for version control ad is super helpful to learn!
 You [can follow this guide here to create a new repository](https://guides.github.com/activities/hello-world/).
 Commit and push your website up to your Github account.
 Turn your assignment in by emailing me the link to your repository and a link to your bad visualization before our meeting at 7 PM on Thursday!